Victor Diamond Mine: Attawapiskat First Nation

-De Beers Victor Diamond Mine is on Attawapiskat First Nation traditional land.
+The mine is on the traditional land of the Attawapiskat First Nation.
 An Impact-Benefit Agreement (IBA) was signed with community leaders in 2005 with Danny Metatawabin, acting as coordinator for the Impact-Benefit Agreement (IBA) between De Beers and Attawapiskat.
 Community members later protested the agreement through demonstrations and roadblocks claiming that the community's share of the "bounty from the mine isn't getting back to the community."
 De Beers has negotiated a lease area.
 Although it is acknowledged that the mine is on Attawapiskat traditional land, the royalties from Victor Mine flow to the Government of Ontario, not Attawapiskat First Nation.
 As of 2015, De Beers was paying up to $2 million per year to Attawapiskat.
 That payment is split between a trust fund controlled by the chief and council and the rest, which is used for community development and to pay Attawapiskat members who manage the band’s impact benefit agreement with De Beers, says Attawapiskat member Charlie Hookimaw.

 The trust fund now totals $13 million.
 In 2014, the community received about $1 million; $480,000 went to business relations and $545,868 was spent on community development, Hookimaw says.
 They have 500 full-time employees with 100 from Attawapiskat First Nation.
 De Beers also employs Attawapiskat First Nation in winter road construction.
 The "mine employs 100 people from Attawapiskat at any one time.
 It generates about $400 million in annual revenue for the company."
 Sub-contractors from Attawapiskat First Nation also work for the mine.

 "A federal review of the relationship between De Beers' Victor mine and Attawapiskat showed that government support for training and capacity did not start soon enough to deal with the huge lack of skills in the First Nation."

 "Training is carried out on a year-round basis at the Victor Mine site as well as at the De Beers Canada Training Facility in Attawapiskat."